 Graduates are well prepared for both careers and postgraduate study.
 Landscape architecture majors have entered careers in private landscape architectural firms and with public agencies and corporations.
 They have also entered graduate programs in a wide range of environmental and design-related fields.

 You will begin with fundamental courses in biology, social sciences, arts and humanities, environmental horticulture and basic landscape architectural concepts.
 These courses will prepare you to think critically about the role of space and the designed environment in serving specific social needs.
-As an upper-division student, you will learn applications of technology to designing and creating outdoor spaces; you will analyze historical and contemporary theories of landscapes and gardens; and you will gain extensive hands-on experience with plants and other elements of the landscape in outdoor "laboratory" classes.
+As an upper-division student, you will learn applications of technology to designing and creating outdoor spaces, analyze historical and contemporary theories of landscapes and gardens, and gain extensive hands-on experience with plants and other elements of the landscape in outdoor "laboratory" classes.

 Name: Sharla Cheney